 Costa Rica Eco Adventure End San Jose Summer 2019

 Embark on an eco-adventure through a land of volcanoes, waterfalls and cloud forests.
-Glide through tree-lined waterways and relax in thermal pools, sample chocolate made from the world's
+Glide through tree-lined waterways and relax in thermal pools, sample chocolate made from the world's best ca

 The Monteverde rainforest area, which comprises ten towns with 8,000 people, is situated on the Continental Divide at an elevation of 5,600 feet.
 A walk through a Costa Rica Monteverde cloud forest reveals a lush green garden of mosses, ferns, flowers and epiphytes growing thickly on every tree.
 Clouds drift in and settle among the slopes, giving the continuous moisture required for such exuberant plant growth.
 Dangling roots and vines sweep across the trails.
 The air is rich with the sounds of birds and the occasional scurrying of small mammals on the forest floor.
 In the distance a howler monkey roars.